I wrote this weeks ago but it’s been sitting in my drafts folder for ages

 Most languages have gender as a way of dividing nouns into different types of course.
 Portuguese inherited its system from Latin.
 We used to have it in english too but it faded hundreds of years ago.
 I pay a lot of attention to gender in portuguese, mostly because I find it so hard to remember the rules (see my post on gender & noun endings for example!).
 And, as a result of that attention, I often notice some of the more unusual aspects, and they grab my attention much more than the standard day-to-day words.
 That’s why I wrote the last article: It was as if I’d been looking for ladybirds and suddenly came across some weird, 24-legged purple creature with six wings hiding under a leaf.
 Suddenly, I’m emptying out my bug-jar to make room for it.

 I’ve also had a lot of people replying specifically to the issue of gender as it relates to people (what the cool kids refer to as “gender identity”).
-I hadn’t really seen this as a key part of the post but again I didn’t really do myself with the choice of jokes.
+I hadn’t really seen this as a key part of the post but again I didn’t really do myself any favours with the choice of jokes.
 First of all, calling the piece “Neuter Kids on the Block” seemed like quite a good pun.
 Neuter is the name of a third gender in Latin that is neither masculine nor feminine so it seemed to fit with the story about the teacher.
 I’m not suggesting kids can be “neuter” of course.
 Mixing up grammatical gender and a person’s sex and/or the way they describe their gender is usually going to cause confusion.
 They’re not completely unrelated of course: some words will change the ending according to the person’s sex like médico/médica, professor/professora, but it’s best to keep them as two separate things in your head.
 Sorry.
 Wasn’t thinking.

 I think the best way is to do this as a series of headings because the objections and corrections don’t really form a coherent whole.

 Addressing mixed groups